hashicorp/terraform-provider-azurerm/website/docs/r/relay_hybrid_connection.html.markdown

 * `relay_namespace_name` - (Required) The name of the Azure Relay in which to create the Azure Relay Hybrid Connection.
 Changing this forces a new resource to be created.

 * `requires_client_authorization` - (Optional) Specify if client authorization is needed for this hybrid connection.
+True by default.
 Changing this forces a new resource to be created.

+* `user_metadata` - (Optional) The usermetadata is a placeholder to store user-defined string data for the hybrid connection endpoint.
+For example, it can be used to store descriptive data, such as a list of teams and their contact information.
+Also, user-defined configuration settings can be stored.

 ## Attributes Reference